Exclusive: Tim Belk’s new adventure turned the former retailer into an organic farmer

 “(Organic farming) has wind at its back,” he says.
 “If you surround yourself with the right people, you can make something of it.”

 One of those people is David Dooley, a former Balfour Beatty executive in Charlotte who has known the Belks since the early 1960s.
-Dooley started his family’s own farm, North Corner Haven, in 1972.
-He regularly consults with the Belks about farming.
+Dooley and his brother, Bob, started their family’s own farm, North Corner Haven, in 1972.
+They regularly consult with the Belks about farming.

 Both the Belks and the Dooleys want to use their platform to help educate other young farmers and grow the local organic farming community.